jan-cieslik/clinicedge_docs/docs/1_0_documentation_overview.md

 sidebar_position: 1
 ---

-# 1.0 Clinic Edge Documentation
+# 1.0 Clinic Edge Documentation Roadmap
 This page acts as a roadmap for our docs.
 Please use the navbar on the left to access the pages we have already implemented.